“There isn’t anyone you couldn’t love once you’ve heard their story.”

 My style guide of choice is the Chicago Manual of Style, 18th Edition.

-I have over four years of experience critiquing, proofreading, and editing novels, short stories, memoirs, opinion pieces, and academic works.
+I have experience critiquing, proofreading, and editing novels, short stories, memoirs, opinion pieces, and academic works.